 Farmers, bees and Friends of the Earth

-We believe that a sustainable approach to farming is essential for a healthy environment, healthy food - and healthy profits for farmers.
-For years we've worked with farmers to develop innovative approaches to wildlife-friendly farming.
-A vital part of this is protecting our bees and pollinators, upon which we rely for so many of our food crops.
-Discover how we're working with farmers .....
+We believe a sustainable approach to farming is essential for a healthy environment, healthy food – and healthy profits for farmers.
+For years we've worked with farmers who are developing innovative approaches to wildlife-friendly farming.
+A vital part of this is protecting our bees and pollinators, which we rely on for so many of our food crops.
+Read on to find out how we're working with farmers.

 What is bee-friendly farming?

-Meet some of the fantastic farmers we've worked with, who are leading the way in bee-friendly farming.
+Meet some of the fantastic farmers we've worked with, who are leading the way in low-input farming and reducing pesticide use.

-As well as reducing the use of bee-harming neonicotinoid pesticides, they're demonstrating how creating wildlife-friendly habitats has a beneficial effect on their crops and farms.
+As well as reducing the use of pesticides, they're demonstrating how creating wildlife-friendly habitats has a beneficial effect on their crops and farms.

-Find out more why farmers are rejecting neonics, and innovating with more sustainable ways to control pests.
+Find out more why farmers are rejecting pesticides, and innovating with more sustainable ways to control pests.